 A marriage can die a death of a thousand small cuts.
 Don’t start to develop resentments.
-Don’t come home assuming your partner has extra energy with which to help you past your challenges.
-You’re better to assume they could benefit from your help because for everyone that’s basically always true.
-And if you both think that way you’ll be in a giving mood more often.
-And two people in a state of giving and appreciation have way more fun and use way less energy than two people taking and wanting.
+Let’s not come home assuming our partners have extra energy with which to help us past our challenges.
+If we really want a better life, we’re better to assume they could benefit from our help, because for everyone that’s basically always true.
+And if we don’t have that energy either, then it’s time to turn to a tribe.

 Just as we can destroy a relationship with a thousand cuts, we can also save a marriage with a thousand tiny strokes and rescues.
 Maybe that’s some patience we show, or some help we get to remove some pressure.
 Maybe that’s little moments of physicality, or when we put down our phone down when we talk to them.
 Maybe it’s just eye contact, and caring about what they care about.
 Because those things help us endure the very real challenges of modern life.